simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Dec 13 2024 1124 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Dec 14-Dec 16 2024
+Radio Blackout Forecast for Dec 15-Dec 17 2024

-              Dec 14        Dec 15        Dec 16
+              Dec 15        Dec 16        Dec 17
-R1-R2           55%           55%           55%
+R1-R2           45%           45%           35%
 R3 or greater    5%            5%            5%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely through 16 Dec based primarily on the flare potential of Region 3917 and the growth currently being exhibited by Region 3924.
+Rationale: There is a chance for isolated R1-2 (Minor-Moderate) radio blackouts due to M-class flare activity.

 ```